Communal Lands of Froxán

 Despite its history, the local community continues their years-long efforts in reviving the land and helping it thrive once again as a natural Galician coastal ecosystem.

-Terra Retreats has joined forces with the local NGO, Fundación Montescola, and the Froxán community to create a unique 20-unit landscape hotel nestled gently within their land restoration area.
+Terra Retreats has joined forces with the local NGO, Fundación Montescola, and the Froxán community to create a unique 20-unit landscape resort nestled gently within their land restoration area.
 This partnership makes you an integral part of the story of this community's revival while providing a sustainable, long-term source of funding for their vital restoration work.
 You can even spend a day hacking away with their De-eucalyptising Brigades.

 Stay with us and join the Brigades!